dren39/pottyspot-backend/README.md

 You can check to see if the server is running by going to https://locahost:4000/ in your browser.

+A working demo of the app can be used [here](https://quiet-beyond-26673.herokuapp.com/).

 PottySpot is powered by [REFUGE Restroom API](https://www.refugerestrooms.org/api/docs/).